JEMerrick/CO395-CW/README.md

   This function will output a .png file of the tree given called "tree.png".

 Calling the main function will shuffle the data, then call decision_tree_learning(), create_plot(), and evaluate().

+To edit the dataset, please edit the filepath in the call to np.loadtxt() in the main.